Remember the outdated “Army of One” mindset and recruiting motto?

 The veteran receives their premium access once the above confirmation is completed and membership fee has been been met according to the membership requirements.

-Otherwise, please enjoy the general information specific to the Panama U.S. Veterans, which has general and helpful application to most international veterans OCONUS.
+Otherwise, please enjoy the general information specific to the Panama U.S. Veterans, which has general and helpful applications for most international veterans OCONUS.

 When you have found this site helped provide you your road maps to overcome obstacles before heading out unprepared, please spread the word to your fellow veteran!